workgroupengineering/Documentation/docs/getting-started/ide-support/jetbrains-rider-setup.md

 3. Download and install [Rider: The Cross-Platform .NET IDE from JetBrains](https://www.jetbrains.com/rider/)

    Rider will give you the very best development experience available for Avalonia.
-It is available for Windows, Linux and Mac.
+It is available for Windows, Linux, and macOS.

    Rider supports XAML out of the box.
 However, if you want to use the XAML previewer, you need the Avalonia plugin.